ministryofjustice/analytics-platform-restarter/README.md

 ```

 ### `GET /healthz` (healthcheck)

 This will respond with a `200 OK` and a small body.
-It's used by kubernetes (or whatever) to check that the server is still
+It's used to check that the server is still responding.
-responding.

-#### Example
+#### healthz Example

 ```bash
 $ curl -v -XGET 127.0.0.1:8000/healthz
 *   Trying 127.0.0.1...